dragon540/Dash/README.md

 # Dash
 Dash is an experimental and simple http server with focus on speed and the amount of queries served.

+## Build
+Once the project repository is cloned properly, make can be used to build the executable.

+    $ cd DashServer
+    $ make

+An executable named ```./DashSever``` will be generated at top level of the project repository

 ## A basic todo :
 1) Establish a connection using sockets
 2) Listen to http requests